LIHI Certificate #57 - Oakdale Project, Massachusetts

 FERC No. P-10689 exempt 1990

-The Oakdale project is located at the outlet of the Quabbin Aqueduct just upstream of Wachusett Reservoir in West Boylston, Massachusetts.
+The Oakdale Project is located at the outlet of the Quabbin Aqueduct just upstream of Wachusett Reservoir in West Boylston, Massachusetts.
 The Massachusetts Water Resources Authority supplies wholesale water to local water departments in 50 communities, primarily in the Boston metropolitan area.
 MWRA’s water comes from the Quabbin Reservoir, about 65 miles west of Boston, and the Wachusett Reservoir, about 35 miles west of Boston.
 Both Quabbin and Wachusett Reservoirs are man-made reservoirs, constructed for water supply purposes.

 The MWRA water transmission system consists of over 100 miles of tunnels and aqueducts that transport water largely by gravity to points of distribution within the MWRA service area.
 There are three locations within this water transmission system where hydroelectric facilities are located.
 These include Oakdale at the end of the Quabbin Aqueduct; the Cosgrove Intake to the Cosgrove Aqueduct (LIHI #55); and the Loring Road Covered Storage Facility (LIHI #56).